A'ali: Archaeology

+same inscription was recovered, as a surface find, at Qal'at al-Bahrain.

 Geography

 A'ali is located in the middle of Bahrain Island (al-awal island), south of Isa Town and north of Riffa.
 Its name (Arabic: عالي) translates to “high” in English and refers to the town’s high elevation from sea level.
 It lays approximately 15 km (9.3 miles) southwest of the capital Manama.

 Controversy

 The mounds have been a source of controversy in Bahraini politics; in July 2008, the municipal council chairman of the central governorate called for the demolition of 62 ancient burial mounds to make way for the construction of a nearby junction.
 In 2009, the construction of a museum dedicated to the history of the mounds and of A'ali was announced.